Jaccard index: Tanimoto's definitions of similarity and distance

 This coefficient is, deliberately, not a distance metric.
 It is chosen to allow the possibility of two specimens, which are quite different from each other, to both be similar to a third.
 It is easy to construct an example which disproves the property of triangle inequality.

 Other definitions of Tanimoto distance

-Tanimoto distance is often referred to, erroneously, as a synonym for Jaccard distance $1-T_s$.
+Tanimoto distance is often referred to as a synonym for Jaccard distance $1-T_s$.
 This function is a proper distance metric.
-"Tanimoto Distance" is often stated as being a proper distance metric, probably because of its confusion with Jaccard distance.
+In application, Tanimoto distance can be harmfully confused with Jaccard distance as a proper distance metric.